Crew

 [ap09-em4]

-This recent rendering of the Apollo 9 patch is by far the most faithful 4″ embroidered version I've ever seen — though it follows ap09-aw2 rather than ap09-aw1.
-I obtained this patch from Spaceflight Now.
-(Sadly, it’s no longer available there.)
+Here is a more recent remake of the Apollo 9 patch, by far the most faithful 4″ embroidered version I’ve ever seen — though is clearly based on ap09-aw2 rather than the first-generation ap09-aw1.

 101mm dia

 Almost there, this Al Stevens rendering is close to the final Apollo 9 patch.
-The hardware will be shuffled around a bit, the Saturn V coloring will change, and the orbit will be tilted around 40° clockwise, but otherwise this is it.
+The hardware will be shuffled around a bit, the Saturn V coloring will change, and the orbit will be tilted around 40° clockwise, but otherwise this is it... except for one thing: the LM’s back is to the CSM.
+Very odd.
 Thanks to Noah Bradley for this and the previous image.

 NASA photo S69-17590